 On this page

-The online resume builder in Microsoft Word makes it easy to select and apply a strong resume format with ATS-friendly templates and AI writing tools.
-Let's explore the three most effective formats, chronological, functional, and combination, and how to choose the best one based on career stages and role types.
-Find practical document formatting tips, pre-formatted templates, and Microsoft Copilot prompts to help create a polished outline in no time.
+The online resume builder in Microsoft Word makes it easy to select and apply a strong, ATS‑friendly format using pre-built templates and AI writing tools.
+Explore the three most effective formats, chronological, functional, and combination, and how to choose the best one based on your own experience level and role.
+Use practical formatting tips, ready-to-use templates, and Copilot prompts to create a polished, job-ready resume in minutes.

 Three resume formats to match any career stage or goal